yniederm/GraphLib/README.md

   - general cycle detection
 - Shortest Paths
   - Dijkstra (distances + path)

+# Installation
+The following software is required:
+- C++
+- Cmake
+- Make
+- Eigen
+- MathGL
+- (Latex)

+To build any test file, invoke `install.sh` from within the root folder of this repository.
+This will create executables in the `build` folder for you to run.

 # To-Do list
 - Document algorithm purpose in doxygen files